YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 Requirements for Using Binders
 ------------------------------

-To use binders, your application must be using the `HTMLFrameMojit <../topics/mojito_frame_mojits.html#htmlframemojit>`_ or your own frame mojit and be configured to deploy code to the client with the ``deploy`` property in ``application.json``.
+To use binders, your application must be using `HTMLFrameMojit <../topics/mojito_frame_mojits.html#htmlframemojit>`_ or your own frame mojit and be configured to deploy code to the client with the ``deploy`` property in ``application.json``.
 See `Configuring